FRRouting/frr/snapcraft/README.usage.md

 - ospfd / ospf6d are not running after installation
-    - Installing a new snap starts the daemons, but at this time they may not have the required priviledged access.
+    - Installing a new snap starts the daemons, but at this time they may not have the required privileged access.
 Make sure you issue the `snap connect` command as given above (can be verified with `snap interfaces`) and **THEN** restart the daemons (or reboot the system).
-      This is a limitation of any snap package at this time which requires priviledged interfaces (ie to manipulate routing tables)
+      This is a limitation of any snap package at this time which requires privileged interfaces (ie to manipulate routing tables)

 - Can I run vtysh directly without the "frr." prefix?
     - Yes, enable the vtysh alias in the frr snap package by: